On Finding Small Hyper-Gradients in Bilevel Optimization: Hardness Results and Improved Analysis: Conclusions and Future Works

 \section{Conclusions and Future Works}

 This paper investigates bilevel optimization without the typical lower-level strong convexity assumption.
 We have shown that finding points with small hyper-gradients is computationally hard for nonconvex-convex bilevel problems, but easy for nonconvex-PL bilevel problems where simple first-order algorithms can achieve fast convergence rates.
-Finally, we discuss possible future directions.

-\paragraph{Problem Complexity.} Assumption \ref{asm:PL}d suppose $f$ has $\rho_f$-Lipschitz Hessians, which comes from Lemma \ref{lem:Kwon}.
-Such an assumption is not required by nonconvex-strongly-convex problems~\citep{chen2023near}.
-We wonder if it is possible to remove this assumption in our setting.
-Also, it is also interesting to study lower bounds for this problem~\citep{kwon2024complexity}.

-\paragraph{More Lower-Level Problems} It is also interesting to study bilevel problems with lower-level functions beyond the PL condition.
+It will be interesting to study bilevel problems with lower-level functions beyond the PL condition in the future.
 One possible direction is to consider the Kurdyka-Łojasiewicz (KL) condition~\citep{fatkhullin2022sharp}, which is more general than the PL condition and it holds for any semialgebraic functions.
 Recent works have shown non-asymptotic convergence for nonconvex-KL minimax optimization problems~\citep{li2022nonsmooth,zheng2022doubly}, but the nonconvex-KL bilevel optimization problem remains challenging.
 Besides these conditions, we hope future works to exploit the problem structure that arises from the applications of bilevel optimization and identify other tractable conditions that can break the limit of our hardness result.